obito-s/two-dee/README.md

 -  ♥ 3.21.23 ♥
 - --------------------------------------------------------
 - 🕸️ i dont have a specific dni just the basic criteria.
--  i block freely with reason. no i dont owe you the reason.
+-  i block freely. no i dont owe you a reason.